People

 Brittany Cornell

-Brittany is a fourth-year Biology PhD student interested in herpetology, evolutionary ecology and animal behavior.
+Brittany is a fourth-year Biology PhD candidate interested in herpetology, evolutionary ecology and animal behavior.
 She studied biology during her undergrad at Sam Houston State University.
-She stayed at SHSU to complete her master’s in Biology, during which she worked on Agkistrodon piscivorus habitat and refuge selection as well as skeletal morphology in Gekkota.
-As part of the Fitzpatrick lab, she studies reproductive ornamentation in female Phrynosomatid lizards.
+She stayed at SHSU to complete her master’s in Biology, during which she worked on Agkistrodon piscivorus habitat and refuge selection, as well as skeletal morphology in Gekkota.
+In the Fitzpatrick lab, she studies reproductive ornamentation in female Phrynosomatid lizards.

 Austen Ehrie